prafulshankar/datasciencecoursera/GettingCleaningData/UCI HAR Dataset/README.md

     Also provided comprehensive names to columns wherever possible to facilitate merging and subsetting later
 2) obtained data regarding mean and standard deviation related variables using reges "grepl" command and then combined this subsetted data to the already given labels and x and y sets
-3) using a for loop, i made the labels more comprehensive by substituting each numeric value for its counterpart as per given file for labels
+3) using a for loop, i made the labels more comprehensive by substituting each numeric value for its counterpart as was given for labels
 4) using basic regex parsing, i was able to clean up variable names and also the names of any observation made everything lower case